 You will sweat less.

-Are you tired of sweating too much or having to deal with sweat stains on your clothes?
-Shaving your armpit hair can help because the hair actually traps moisture.
+Are you tired of sweating too much or dealing with sweat stains on your clothes?
+Shaving your armpits can help because the hair actually traps moisture.
 However, some people naturally sweat more than usual.
 This is called hyperhidrosis, a condition that causes people to sweat excessively in their hands, feet, and armpits.

 If you sweat a lot.
-You can use Breeze antiperspirant deodorant products.
-Uses up to 48 hours with Italian perfume scent.
+You can use Breeze antiperspirant deodorants.
+Effective up to 48 hours with Italian perfume scent.
 Products are 100% imported from Italy.

 Reduce body odor

-Underarm sweat is directly related to body odor because it is the result of bacteria breaking down sweat.
-When you remove underarm hair, it reduces trapped odors.
+Underarm sweat is directly related to body odor as it is the result of bacteria breaking down sweat.
+When you remove underarm hair, it reduces the amount of odor that is trapped.

-Please choose for yourself the suitable deodorant product in the Breeze antibacterial and deodorizing product set.
+Choose for yourself a suitable deodorant product from the Breeze antibacterial deodorant product line.

-If you cannot grow armpit hair, this could be the result of genetics or some health condition.
+If you can't grow armpit hair, it could be the result of genetics or certain health conditions.
 Conditions include:

-If you have had laser armpit hair removal, the hair will not grow back for about 6 to 12 months.
+If you have had laser underarm hair removal, the hair will not grow back for about 6 to 12 months.

-It is your personal decision whether to remove body hair or not.
-This includes areas such as the armpits or pubic hair.
-For many people, they choose to do so because of aesthetic preferences — they like the look and feel of clean-shaven skin.
-In addition, it also has benefits such as helping to limit sweating and body odor.
-If you notice that your armpit area does not have too much sweat or body odor, then leave that area naturally.
+Whether or not you want to remove body hair is a personal decision.
+This includes areas like your armpits or pubic hair.
+For many people, they choose to do so for aesthetic reasons—they like the look and feel of clean-shaven skin.
+There are also benefits, such as reducing sweat and body odor.
+If you find that your armpits don’t sweat or smell too much, then leave them alone.